agencyenterprise/spin-up-runpod/README.md

 1. Create the pod
 2. Configure SSH
 3. Prompt you to **open Cursor/VS Code** (do this while it continues)
-4. Set up Python environment (while you're connecting)
+4. Set up Python environment and git config (while you're connecting)
 5. Install extensions automatically
 6. Report completion